Any.do

-Any.do is a productivity platform aimed at task and project management.
+Any.do is a productivity platform for task management and project management.
 It is available on mobile, web, and wearables with built-in integrations including calendars, chat applications, and virtual assistants.

 History

 Any.do was co-founded by Omer Perchik, Yoni Lindenfeld, and Itay Kahana.
 Its HQ is located in Tel Aviv, Israel.

 Any.do originally launched on Android in November 2011 and within 30 days, reached over 500,000 downloads and 40 million users by 2022.

 In 2016 Any.do added a built-in calendar, a freemium subscription model Any.do Premium and AI Assistant software that offers to complete some tasks on demand.

 In 2023, Any.do launched its team collaboration tier for teams named Any.do Workspace.

+In 2024, Any.do launched its offering for families tier named Any.do for Families.

-Prior to Any.do, Perchik, Kahana and Lindenfeld launched a simpler task list app on Android called Taskos.
+Prior to Any.do, the company launched a simpler task list app on Android called Taskos as a proof of concept.

 Design

-On October 9, 2013, The Verge reported Any.do to be the one of the inspirations behind Jony Ive's iOS 7 redesign, and others noted its similarities to the revamped Apple operating system.
+On October 9, 2013, The Verge reported Any.do to be of the inspirations behind Jony Ive's iOS 7 redesign, and others noted its similarities to the revamped Apple operating system.